‘Tomb Raider’ Should Get A Sequel, And Here Is What We Would Like To See

-Tomb Raider outperformed recent female-led actioners, Ghost in the Shell, Red Sparrow, and Atomic Blonde.
-It should be noted that Tomb Raider had the highest opening box office numbers and has surpassed $200 million.
-Ghost in the Shell ended it’s run with $169 million worldwide.
+Tomb Raider outperformed recent female-led action movies, Ghost in the Shell, Red Sparrow, and Atomic Blonde.
+Of this current crop of female-led action movies, Tomb Raider had the highest opening box office numbers and has surpassed $200 million.
+Ghost in the Shell ended its run with $169 million worldwide.

-Here are a few things Warner Bros should focus on in the sequel.
-Spoilers ahead.
+Here are a few things Warner Bros. should focus on in the Tomb Raider sequel.
+(Please note: Spoilers ahead.)